 LARGEST WORLD LIBRARY OF E-BOOKS.
-More than a million texts in PDF, HTML, plain text and other formats.
+More than eleven million books and texts in PDF, HTML, plain text and other formats.
 Many are exact facsimiles scanned and posted by university libraries and public libraries.
 The world’s largest public library, with everything free, including sound files and videos.
 Here is ample proof that the age of the printed book is nearly over, when it is now possible for anyone on earth to “own” over a million older books.
-Several Poet’s Press books have been added to this world library. http://www.archive.org 12/2011
+Several Poet’s Press books have been added to this world library. https://archive.org 11/2019

 THE ELIZABETHANS